 Course Description

 The second course in the human behavior sequence continues the examination of the bio-psycho-social, cultural, and spiritual influences on the life cycle from late adolescence/early adulthood through old age and death.
-The content will emphasize on understanding the interactions between individuals, groups, institutions and communities and their environments from various perspectives including a system, ecological, strengths, diversity, and human development.
+The content will emphasize an understanding of the interactions between individuals, groups, institutions and communities and their environments from various perspectives including a system, ecological, strengths, diversity, and human development.
 This course will allow students to understand how to engage from a change agent/leader perspective.
-Formerly: SWK 321: Human Behavior Social Environment 2 (3 credits)
+Formerly titled: SWK 321: Human Behavior in the Social Environment 2 and SWK 226: Evolution of Transformers (3 credits)

 Prerequisites